-Cycle racks
+9.22 Cycle racks

-The Swift Group allows the fitment of a two cycle rack carrier and we have made provision for this pre positioned mounting rails fitted to the rear of your motorhome (except Kon-Tiki (Excludes Sport) which can only be fitted with a towbar mounted rack system).
+The Swift Group allows the fitment of a two cycle rack carrier and we have made provision for this pre positioned mounting rails fitted to the rear of your motorhome.

 These are spaced at various heights as shown on the table on the previous page.